 Admission and Advisement

-Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a complete application.
-Advising will be provided by the certificate program coordinator, Dr. Elana Michelson.
+Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree, along with a complete application.
+Advising will be provided by the certificate program coordinator, Dr. Sabrina Fuchs Abrams.

 While the 12 credits of this certificate may be transferred into the M.A. in liberal studies program, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s program.

 Advanced certificates may be incorporated into a related master's degree for those meeting the program admission requirements.

 Students completing this certificate pay the following tuition and fees: